 - N6-based, where the UL/DL traffic for the 5G-LAN communication is forwarded to/from the DN;

-- Nx-based, where the UL/DL traffic for the 5G-LAN communication is forwarded between PSA UPFs of different PDU sessions via Nx.
+- N19-based, where the UL/DL traffic for the 5G-LAN communication is forwarded between PSA UPFs of different PDU sessions via Nx.
+N19 is based on a shared User Plane tunnel connecting PSA UPFs of a single 5G LAN group.

 - Local switch, where traffic is locally forwarded by a single UPF if this UPF is the common PSA UPF of different PDU Sessions for the same 5G LAN group.